≡ Menu

 Cost

-The real cost depends on the extent of the damage, the number of teeth that need treatment and which treatment it will need.
-If, for example, the alveolar bone has also been injured, the whole procedure just got way more complicated—and therefore more expensive—then a simple hairline crack.
-Let’s talk hypothetical prices:
+The actual cost depends on the extent of the damage, the number of teeth that need treatment, and which treatment it will need.
+If, for example, the alveolar bone has also been injured, the procedure got way more complicated—and therefore more expensive—than a simple hairline crack.
+Let’s talk about hypothetical prices:

 • Hairline crack/resin application: $150-300.